 The functions of a national park authority from the time it is established to the time when it becomes the local planning authority1 for the relevant park2 are confined to the taking of such steps as the authority, after consultation with the Secretary of State, in relation to England, or the Welsh Ministers, in relation to Wales3, and any existing authority4 for that park, considers appropriate for securing that it is able properly to carry out its functions after that time5.

-The powers of a national park authority include the power to do anything which is calculated to facilitate, or
+The powers of a national park authority include

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.